 In addition, the painter is considered a true chronicler of his time as he captured the convulsive and disturbing historical period in Spain that he was forced to endure.
 The War of the Independence of Spain against the French occupation was treated by the painter as an artistic report of the atrocities committed.

-The powerful artistic legacy of Francisco de Goya have generated controversy and expectation around the world.
+The powerful artistic legacy of Francisco de Goya has generated controversy and expectation around the world.
 An example of this is the famous nude Maja (Maja desnuda) and the controversy it generated over the identity of the young woman portrayed.
 Some portraits also establish the path towards new bourgeois art and date back to the beginning of the 19th century.

 When the War of Independence ended, the artist painted two large works dedicated to the heroic rise of the Dos de Mayo in 1808 as the people of Madrid confronted the French.
 These paintings set the aesthetic and thematic precedent of the artist’s history-in-the-making unique style.

 Nevertheless, most experts consider that his masterpiece are the series of oil paintings on a dry wall with which he decorated his country house and which would later be known as the Black Paintings.
 With these paintings, Goya anticipated contemporary art and the avant-garde movements that ensued and would mark the artistic trends of the 20th century.

 Francisco de Goya travelled to Italy in 1770, where he became acquainted with the incipient Italian Neoclassicism style, but adapted it to his own artistic personality once he returned to Madrid in the middle of that decade.
 It can be said that the painter received influence from the Italian artistic culture of the second half of the 18th century, a period known as the Enlightenment.

 The atrocities committed during the Spanish War of Independence against the French also marked his style.
 These experiences motivated the artist to capture the penalties of war on canvas.